-- 7.01 Users, when requested, are expected to fully cooperate with system administrators in any investigations of system abuse.
-Failure to cooperate may be grounds for cancellation of access privileges or disciplinary action. - 7.02 Abuse of computing privileges is subject to disciplinary action.
-If system administrators have strong evidence of misuse of computing resources, and if that evidence points to the computing activities or the computer files of an individual, they have the obligation to pursue any or all of the following steps to protect the user community: - A. Notify the user's unit leader or supervisor of the investigation. - B. Suspend or restrict the user's computing privileges during the investigation. - C. Inspect the user's files, diskettes, tapes, and/or other computer-accessible storage media.
-System administrators must be certain that the trail of evidence clearly leads to the user's computing activities or computing files before inspecting the user's files. - D. Refer the matter for possible disciplinary action to the appropriate University unit - 7.03 Individuals whose privileges to access University computing resources have been suspended may request that the Executive Vice President, or his/her designee, review the suspension.
-The Executive Vice President, or designee, in his/her discretion, may reinstate privileges, alter any restrictions that have been imposed, or refuse to interfere with the administrative action taken to that time.
-There is no right to a hearing or appearance regarding such issues and the decision made by the Executive Vice President or designee is final.
+- 7.01 Users are expected to fully cooperate with system administrators in any investigations of system abuse.
+Failure to cooperate may be grounds for cancellation of access privileges or disciplinary action. - 7.02 Abuse of digital technology privileges is subject to disciplinary action.
+If system administrators have strong evidence of misuse of digital technology resources, and if that evidence points to the activities or the data files of an individual, they have the obligation to pursue any or all of the following steps to protect the user community: - A. Notify the user's unit leader or supervisor of the investigation. - B. Suspend or restrict the user's access privileges during the investigation. - C. Inspect the user's files on any attached media.
+System administrators must be certain that the trail of evidence clearly leads to the user's activities or data files before inspecting the user's files. - D. Refer the matter for possible disciplinary action to the appropriate university unit leader. - 7.03 Individuals whose privileges to access university digital technology resources have been suspended may request that the Executive Vice President, or designee, review the suspension.
+The Executive Vice President, or designee, in their discretion, may reinstate privileges, alter any restrictions that have been imposed, or refuse to interfere with the administrative action taken to that time.
+There is no right to a hearing or appearance regarding such issues, and the decision made by the Executive Vice President, or designee, is final.

-Approved: October 2004 Revised: July 2009
+Approved: October 2004 Revised: July 2009 Revised: August 2013